 For most kids, s’mores, playing in the backyard, and sleeping in the tent will likely be enough excitement.
 But, if you happen to be planning this for older kids or would still like a few planned activities on hand, check out these following ideas:

-- If you live somewhere where the sun sets early you could try setting up an outdoor movie showing.
+Or, if you live somewhere where the sun sets early you could try setting up an outdoor movie showing.
 Diana Rambles put together a very cool camping movie party and you can see how she made all the props and grab her printables too if you want to make it all fancy and fun!

 A few last tips for a successful night in the backyard: